 Scenario planning can assist leaders in making decisions more future-proof; but what are the current practices in scenario planning methodology, and how can decision makers apply these new corporate foresight tools and techniques in order to help develop a future-proof organization?

-In this, the third in our series of webcasts in the lead-up to KPMG’s Power and Utilities Conference 2014, Dr Heiko von der Gracht, Head of the Think Tank for Futures Management for the Institute of Corporate Education e.V (INCORE) will be exploring some of the possibilities that could dramatically affect the long-term future of the energy sector in Europe, as well as some of the current trends in strategic foresight in general.
+In this, the third in our series of webcasts in the lead-up to KPMG’s Power and Utilities Conference 2014, Dr Heiko von der Gracht, Head of the Think Tank for Futures Management for the Institute of Corporate Education e.V (INCORE) explores some of the possibilities that could dramatically affect the long-term future of the energy sector in Europe, as well as some of the current trends in strategic foresight in general.
 He will give a preview of the forthcoming study on future energy scenarios: “Energy – Quo Vadis”, including what some of the possible long-term energy scenarios could look like and what impact they might have on the Power & Utilities industry sector in Europe.